 Businesses preparing for Brexit

-The UK is scheduled to leave the EU on 29 March 2019.
+The UK is scheduled to leave the EU.
 Your business needs to prepare for this, and a number of resources are available to help.

 GOV.UK: Brexit provides advice for individuals, businesses, UK nationals in the EU and EU nationals in the UK.

-Answer 7 simple questions to about your business to get the most relevant Brexit advice for your business.
+Answer seven simple questions to about your business to get the most relevant Brexit advice for your business.

 Pass information onto employees about staying in the UK after Brexit if you have EU Citizens working in your organisation.